 Knowing the total population affected by storm surge inundation is important for overall awareness and public safety.
 The population data are based on the 2010 census block demographic information.
 In a worst-case scenario, approximately 24 million people along the East and Gulf coasts are at risk from storm surge flooding.

 Figure 2.
 The population at risk from storm surge in each U.S. State for different hurricane intensities.

-The storm surge hazard maps and GIS data (if a new version is available) will be updated around the beginning of June each year.
+The storm surge hazard maps and GIS data (if a new version is available) will be updated as new SLOSH grids and DEM data are processed.